 - when an emergency protection order has been made.
 This is an order to protect the child from harm by removal from a place or the requirement to stay in a specific place.

 The social services department’s primary duty is to work with you as parents and with your child to prevent the child being made the subject of a care order, or to return your child home as quickly as possible.
 When the local authority has investigated your child’s circumstances, it will work with your family to resolve the problems by providing support services to the child and you as a family in the community.
 It will also discuss with you and your child the possibility of accommodating the child for a limited period until the problems can be resolved.

 For more information about local authority services and accommodating children, see Local authority services for children in need.

 If, having tried to resolve the problems in the ways outlined above, the local authority believes that the child is still at risk, it will apply to the court for a care order.

 The application is made to the family proceedings court of the magistrates court.
 The court will appoint a person to look after the child’s interest during the court proceedings.
 This person is known as the children’s guardian, or guardian ad litem in Northern Ireland.

 The court may want to see reports about you and your child.
 These reports will be prepared by a social worker and the children’s guardian or guardian ad litem in Northern Ireland.

 If the court decides that the child is at risk it may make a care order or a supervision order.
 A supervision order requires a child to be supervised by a social worker for up to a year.
-It could also make one of the following court orders instead of a care order:-
+It could also make a child arrangements order (in Northern Ireland, a residence or contact order) instead of a care order.

 Getting legal advice